Pokemonjpups/Pokemonjpups/README.md

 My discord is beak#2142

-*Note: (You cannot send me a friend request for privacy reasons - shoot me a message on twitter and I can add you on discord from there)*
+*Note: For privacy reasons, you cannot send me a friend request - shoot me a message on twitter and I can add you on discord from there*